InspectorCaracal/ConText/README.md

 *this documentation is still in progress

+### To-Do

+- Properly handle synonyms in translated sentences.
+- Alternate translation syntax of `translate --files input.txt output.txt`
+- Add manual vocab addition instead of purely generated vocabulary
+- `help` command
+- fill all the files in the example language with at least two items
+- different syllable balances for different parts of speech (most significantly so articles and pronouns can be biased towards fewer syllables)

 ## Installation
 1. Make sure you have Python 3 installed, preferably the version that comes with pip
 2. `pip install genling`